 (2) The enrolment of a child at a community kindergarten is to be in accordance with the regulations.

-207. Limitation on fees for instruction and charges
+207. Fee for instruction and charges

 (1) Except as provided by this section, no fee or charge may be imposed or collected for the cost of providing an educational programme of a community kindergarten.